martinhecher/generator-puppetmaster/README.md

 # generator-puppetmaster

-This [Yeoman](http://yeoman.io) generator is a helper tool that manages development projects that are build up on multiple sub-projects which are stored somewhere on the web (e.g. github, gitlab, subversion server, etc.). 'puppetmaster' takes care of

-* fetching,
+This [Yeoman](http://yeoman.io) generator is a tool that manages software projects existing of multiple sub-projects.
+The idea is to have all sub-projects stored in (currently git-base) repositories and to have one project that is the 'parent' project, holding together the sub-projects.
+The parent project holds a configuration file ('package.json') that describes which sub-projects contribute to the whole project and how they are configured (e.g. name, repository location).

+Sub-projects can be separated into so called 'workspaces'.
+This allows for a flexible management of projects in a team, where there are different responsibilities within the team.
+For instance, if you project consists of a data backend server and a web-based frontend there could be two workspaces called 'backend' and 'frontend', containing different sub-projects each.
+The database developers only need to cope with the  'backend' workspace, the frontend developers will work with the 'frontend' workspace.
+This separation allows for a clean separation between responsibilities in the project.

+The current version of 'puppetmaster' takes care of

-* updating,
+* fetching and
-* etc.
+* updating

-of all sub-projects via the Yeoman generator interface (see below for concrete examples).
-Moreover, 'puppetmaster' is (or will be, depending on the feature) capable of
+git-based workspaces (see below for concrete examples).
+In future versions 'puppetmaster' will be capable of

 * generating a single release out of all sub-projects,
 * easy creation (via the command line) of new projects on different platforms (e.g. github, gitlab, etc.)
-* integrating custom task that you need for your workflow.
+* integrating custom task that you need for your workflow (e.g. resetting a database, deploy to heroku, etc.)

-The 'puppetmaster' generator is configured via the 'package.json' file of a project.

-NOTE: The current version (v0.3.0) supports the 'fetch' operation for 'git' based repositories.
-The project is constantly improving, though, as I actively use it to manage my web-development projects.

 If you have ideas for useful operations 'puppetmaster' should support, feel free to open an issue or fork the repository and implement a new feature.
 It's really easy, have a look at [Yeoman Generator Documentation] (http://yeoman.io/generators.html).